Salebarn/Salebarn.github.io/Productivity.md

 * **Day 4** ...
 SLEEP better

 Get to bed earlier [so that it is even possible to get up earlier to sieze the day], ie don't allow yourself to be like the toddler who wants to stay up to watch five more minutes of mindless schlock on the TV OR to respond to one more comment on social media OR to waste more time not sleeping in a cool, dark room without any devices or distractions.
 MOST of the civilized world is sleep-deprived because undisciplined people need to stay up to fritter away their sanity rather than getting the sleep they need.
+* **Day 5** ...
+Make yourself ready to handle more stress, more aggravation, more work

+WORK at becoming more resilient, better able to take on challenges.

+Get rid of the STUPID mindless challenges.
+Get rid of the toxic people and depressing souls who drag everyone down -- associate with people who DO THINGS and expect that the people who they hang around with will do things.
+Downsize your time commitment to the half of your friends who simply do not push you hard enough to be a better person ... you might have to downsize your commitment to people who don't exercise, who complain about things but don't make changes, who are too attached to accumulating more stuff or gaining more status ... taking on more challenges and the right kinds of challenges means that some people are not going to spend as much time with you -- don't abandon them, but allow them to make the changes that they need to make in order to be more productive, to join you in taking on more challenges.